GAHT Prescribing

 Nursing Considerations

-The following nursing considerations are in no specific ranking/ order; they are all significant areas in the care of transgender patients undergoing GAHT.
+The following nursing considerations are not ranked/ordered in any specific order; they are all significant areas in the care of transgender patients undergoing GAHT.

 • Assess the patient’s literacy level when overseeing GAHT.
 Many of these hormones affect both medical and mental health, and patients should fully understand the risk factors and side effects associated with their usage.

-A fully informed consent should be obtained prior to beginning treatment, and with additional medical therapies.
+• Full informed consent should be obtained before beginning treatment and with additional medical therapies.
 (25)

 • Obtain a thorough patient history regarding medical and medication compliance.
-All patients should be evaluated for their ability to comply with medication usage, as well as their history regarding previous medical care and follow-up.
+All patients should be evaluated for their ability to comply with medication usage and their history regarding previous medical care and follow-up.

-The use of GAHT is a long-term process, and the patient must be willing to comply with the rules and regulations associated with GAHT.
+• GAHT use is a long-term process, and the patient must be willing to comply with the rules and regulations associated with it.

 • Assess for pre-existing medical conditions.
-The existence of comorbid health conditions may directly influence (prevent) the use of certain GAHT or heighten the risk of side effects occurring.
+Comorbid health conditions may directly influence (prevent) the use of certain GAHT or heighten the risk of side effects.

-Routine follow-up care and preventive health screenings are a high priority in care of the transgender patient undergoing GAHT.
+• Routine follow-up care and preventive health screenings are a high priority in the care of the transgender patient undergoing GAHT.

 • Evaluate accessibility and affordability.
 Many insurance companies do not cover GAHT or limit the medications covered by their plan.
-The patient must understand these potential limitations and be aware of alternative coverage or alternative medications, and the associated risk de-transitioning if the current medication regimen is no longer covered.
+The patient must understand these potential limitations, be aware of alternative coverage or alternative medications, and be aware of the associated risk of de-transitioning if the current medication regimen is no longer covered.

-There is significant importance in a multidisciplinary approach in the care of a patient using GAHT.
+A multidisciplinary approach is significant in the care of a patient using GAHT.
 Many patients begin using GAHT to treat gender dysphoria or gender incongruence.
-Others may use GAHT prior to surgical transition.
+Others may use GAHT before surgical transition.

-The medical and mental health of these patients may be affected in the long term, so all patients should have the benefit of a multidisciplinary team to best assess holistic needs throughout the transition period.
+These patients’ medical and mental health may be affected in the long term, so all patients should benefit from a multidisciplinary team to assess holistic needs throughout the transition period.

-As advanced practice nurses, you should have full transparency in care of the transgender patient.
-Accept your limitations, biases, and scope of practice in knowing how to best serve your patient, as well as when it is everyone’s best interest to be referred to other medical practitioners.
+As advanced practice nurses, you should have complete transparency in the care of the transgender patient.
+Accept your limitations, biases, and scope of practice in knowing how to serve your patient best and when it is everyone’s best interest to be referred to other medical practitioners.
 The care of the transgendered patient is multifaceted and will often require professional partnerships or referrals outside your level of knowledge.

 Ask yourself...